Rolf Ekéus: Career

 According to the journalist Christopher Hitchens, Ekéus "told me that he'd been offered by Tariq Aziz in person, to his face, a bribe of a million and a half dollars to change his inspection report.
 That was going on throughout the entire process.
 Rolf wouldn't, of course, agree to take it, but if they were asking him, it means they were asking everybody."
 The story has also been covered by The Telegraph.

 Ekéus was a member of the Canberra Commission on the Elimination of Nuclear Weapons in 1996.
 He served as Sweden's ambassador to the United States from 1997 to 2000.
 In 1999, he became a member of the UN Advisory Board on Disarmament Matters, and in 2000, he joined the board of the Stockholm International Peace Research Institute (SIPRI).

 In January 2000, Ekéus was nominated to head the United Nations Monitoring, Verification and Inspection Commission (UNMOVIC), charged with investigating allegations that Iraq possessed weapons of mass destruction.
 But Ekéus' name failed to receive the approval of the United Nations Security Council, due to the opposition of France, Russia and China, and so Hans Blix was appointed instead.

 Ekéus was High Commissioner on National Minorities at the OSCE from 2001 till 2007, as well as on the board of directors for the Nuclear Threat Initiative (NTI).
 Since 2005, Ekéus has been a Commissioner of the International Commission on Missing Persons (ICMP).
 He is also Member of the Supervisory Council of the International Luxembourg Forum on Preventing Nuclear Catastrophe, a not-for-profit organisation uniting leading experts on non-proliferation of nuclear weapons, materials and delivery vehicles.

+Personal life

+In 1979, Ekéus married Christina Kerstin Oldfelt (born 1938), the daughter of Professor Carl Olof Oldfelt and Vera (née Svenonius).
+They have three daughters and three sons.